aaronbloomfield/ccc/hws/ethprivate/index.md

 <!--

-    What to provide on the Canvas landing page:
+    What to provide on the Canvas assignment page:

     - part 2, step 2: link to genesis.json file
     - part 2, step 3: hash of genesis block (in the format used below)